 Three letters of recommendation

-On-site interviews will be conducted between January and March.
+On-site or virtual interviews will be conducted between January and March.

 Saint Peter’s University Hospital, a member of the Saint Peter’s Healthcare System, is a non-profit, acute care facility located in New Brunswick, New Jersey.
 Saint Peter’s has been serving the healthcare needs of central New Jersey for more than a century.
 From our simple beginnings in 1907, Saint Peter’s has grown to become a technologically advanced, 478-bed teaching hospital that provides a broad array of services to the community.

 As a state-designated acute care children’s hospital, the 108 bed Children’s Hospital offers a full-range of pediatric specialized healthcare services for newborns and children through young adulthood.
-The Children’s Hospital operates one of the largest, most advanced neonatal intensive care units in the country.
-Our state-designated Regional Perinatal Center is renowned throughout New Jersey for the exceptional level of high-risk maternity and neonatal care provided.
-Each year we care for over 15,000 women from the tri-state region and deliver more than 5,000 babies.
-U.S. News and World Report, the global authority in hospital rankings and consumer advice, has ranked The Children’s Hospital at Saint Peter’s University Hospital 34/50 in N...eonatology in the 2019-2020 Best Children’s Hospitals rankings.
-Saint Peter’s Children’s Hospital is the only New Jersey-based hospital to be recognized in the top 50 in this category.
+The Children’s Hospital operates one of the largest, most advanced level IV neonatal intensive care units in the country.
+The Children's Hospital was ranked among the top 50 hospitals in the nation in neonatology in the 2021-22 Best Children's Hospitals rankings.
+Our state-designated Regional Perinatal Center is renowned throughout New Jersey for the exceptional level of high-risk maternity and neonatal care provided and was recognized by Newsweek as one of the Nation's Best Maternity Hospitals for 2022.
+Each year we care for over 15,000 women... from the tri-state region and deliver more than 5,000 babies.
+The Dorothy B. Hersh Pediatric Emergency Department is one of the largest in New Jersey and cares for over 22,000 infants, children and young adults annually.

 In support of our mission to provide quality medical education, Saint Peter’s is an affiliate of The Children’s Hospital of Philadelphia, and a major clinical affiliate of Rutgers School of Biomedical and Health Sciences, which includes New Jersey Medical School and Ernest Mario School of Pharmacy.
 Saint Peter’s also sponsors medical residency programs in internal medicine, obstetrics/gynecology and pediatrics.